Playlist

 Burtman's Notes:

 One of my go-to metal bands since my discovery in 2011.
-Their sound profile is dense and forboding, with a multitude of interesting diversions and unexpected changes that keep my metal face firmly in place from start to finish.
+Their sound profile is dense and foreboding, with a multitude of interesting diversions and unexpected changes that keep my metal face firmly in place from start to finish.
 An excellent album for those days when you need a little more from your sound system.
 Powerful, unique and deeply satisfying.

 WHO-15 (Hot Lunch, 2012)